You could be losing thousands of potential sales and conversions.

 You’re already wondering how your website measures up, aren’t you?

-Now, before I go into more detail, let’s break down the two main factors that affect your overall website load speed.
+Before we dig deep into the nitty-gritty, let’s have a look at the two main factors that affect your overall website load speed.

-Number 1: The server speed delivered by your webhost.
+- The server speed delivered by your webhosting service.

 If this is confusing, think of it like a car.

-Number 1 (your server speed and web host) is your engine.
-It’s how long – in milliseconds – it takes for your server to respond to a request.
+- In this context, the web hosting service is the car engine.
+We measure it’s speed by how long – in milliseconds – it takes for it to respond to a request.